cor9/chero/README.md

 ## Basic Workflow

-1. Select *File->Load Audio* and load a .wav-file with the audio of your video.
+1. Select *File->Load Audio* and load a .wav file with the audio of your video.
 It has to be a 16bit signed int wav audio files, which most .wav files are.
-The wav-file will be loaded completely into memory, so don't try to load the audio track of a complete 1h video but split it up one song at a time.
+The .wav file will be loaded completely into memory, so don't try to load the audio track of a complete 1h video but split it up one song at a time.
 1. Select *Edit->New Tracks* to generate three new beat tracks.
 1. You can name the tracks using the context menu on the left over the gray areas, e.g. name the tracks "Beats", "Messages", and "Base".
 1. Open the context menu on the base track and select *New BPM Pattern*